Reboog711/presentations/IntroductionToAngular/README.md

 # Introduction to Angular by Jeffry Houser

-Look for the prensetation in the slides directory and the samples in the samples directory.
+Look for the presentation in the slides directory and the samples in the samples directory.

 # Need Help?